1009 School in Mongolia

 - The group was too large so we split them into two groups.

 - We split the pizza between four people.

 You have a heavy study load.

 A study load is the amount of classes or courses a student has to study.
 If a student has many difficult classes, then they have a heavy study load.
 If they have an easy schedule at school, then they have a light study load.
 Notice the following:

 - I have a light study load this term, so I plan to work part-time.

 - If you have a heavy study load, you need good study habits.

 That's my study habit.

 A habit is something one does again and again often without thinking.
 Therefore, a study habit is one's habit about studying.
-A student with good study habits probably studies the same about of time every day.
-A student with poor study habits probably only studies at the last minute before tests or assignments.
 Notice the following:

 - If you have good study habits, you will go far in life.